 Johann Heinrich Bichert, a stocking weaver from Düdelsheim, and Catharina, widow of Jacob Reichert from Himbach, married on 9 April 1744 in Eckartshausen.
 Johann Heinrich was the son of Jacob and Anna Elisabeth Bichert and had been baptized in Düdelsheim on 13 June 1714.
+Catharina's maiden name was Tugardt, and she she had been baptized 8 October 1714, the daughter of Ludwig and Susanna Tugardt.
 Johann Heinrich and Catharina had four children, all born in Himbach and baptized in Eckartshausen: Catharina, born 18 January, baptized 24 January 1745; Albert, born 26 December, baptized 28 December 1749; Anna Margaretha, born 10 September, baptized 16 September 1752; and Maria Catharina, born 2 July, baptized 6 July 1755.

 Johann Heinrich, Catharina, their son Albert, and their daughter Maria Catharina arrived in Russia on 4 July 1766.
 They settled in Moor and are reported there on the First Settlers List in Household #23.

 Albert and his family are reported on the 1798 Census of Moor in Household #54.

 - Parish records of Düdelsheim, Family Search Film #1201789

 - Parish records of Eckartshausen (including Langen-Bergheim, Wiedermus, Ronneburg, and Himbach) on Archion.de

 - Pleve, Igor.
 Lists of Colonists to Russia in 1766: Reports by Ivan Kulberg (Saratov: Saratov State Technical University, 2010) p.
 97